Lenjis/home/pages/about.md

 ## _About Webpage_

-This is my first (formally) blog webpage, which is deployed by Jekyll.
+The blog is deployed by Jekyll.

 I hope this site includes my:

 - basic information
 - projects and research
 - strange thoughts or ideas
 - etc.